-Breaking down pricing for small business goods and services.
+Where to start breaking down pricing for small business goods and services

 You can then choose to charge a premium price (if you have a superior, value-added product or service), a discount price (which is generally hard for small companies to sustain), or a price similar to the competition’s (market price).

 Here are five other pricing considerations: